 Manic Kingdom by Erin Stair, MD, MPH

-“This true story, featuring 3 eccentric characters, will make you rethink mental illness, sanity and craziness.
-At least it should.”
+“This true, crazy, provocative, sometimes hilarious, often shocking story, featuring 3 eccentric characters, will make you rethink mental illness, sanity and what people call crazy.”

 Order a signed copy of Dr. Stair’s provocative, eccentric novel Manic Kingdom here or order a hard copy or e-book from Amazon !

 “Could that disheveled young woman— rooting around in the trash for potatoes and clothes— possibly be a med student?
 The unthinkable becomes reality when you are seduced by the Manic Kingdom.
 It can upend your seemingly pitch-perfect existence, thrusting you into a world where your inhibitions, intellect, and instincts are powerless to save you.
 Join Dr. Erin Stair on the journey of a lifetime.

 Based on a true story, Becka is on the verge of becoming a doctor, immersed in the world of physical and mental illness, while her own mental health was crumbling.
 Travel with her 3,000 miles away to California, where she fled from her school, her roommate and her life, finding romance and companionship with a mysterious man known only to her as “King.”
 King was helpful to her in many ways, but was she ignoring warning signs that disaster was right around the corner?